What is Galvanized Steel?

 In Singapore, this is important as our humidity is relatively high and our storage racks are often in locations such as homes, bomb shelters, offices, retail shopping malls and industrial warehouses.
-With galvanized steel as the underlying material, even if you have no powder-coat or the powder-coat is scratched, the storage racks will not rust easily and spread internally beneath the layer of powder-coat.
+With galvanized steel as the underlying material, even with no powder-coat or if the powder-coat is scratched, the underlying metal will not rust easily and spread internally beneath the layer of powder-coat.

 Benefits of Galvanized Steel

-- Less Maintenance Required – Self-maintaining, thicker, and maintenance costs of these steel items are inevitably lower.
+- Less Maintenance Required – Self-maintaining and thicker, resulting in maintenance cost of steel items is inevitably lower.

 - Longer Life – Under normal atmospheric condition, it can last in excess of 10 - 20 years, continually protecting steel against corrosive elements.